aduffy70/Protocols/Epoxide_trapping_assay.md

 | S4 | 43.8 | 306.2 (153.0 + 153.2) | 14 |
 | S5 | 21.9 | 328.2 (164.0 + 164.2) | 14 |

-1. Make 2 aliquots of 165uL per standard sample (S1-S5 and S1a-S5a) in HPLC vials.

-1. Load vials into sampler.

 ## Post-run